cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Snapshot about the number of files and the number of lines of code

-  To get an impression of the size of the CT1 project here is a statistics created in October 2016 using the files of version 1.4.40 Prefinal beta 06d:(xxx)
+  To get an impression of the size of the CT1 project here is a statistics created in October 2016 using the files of version 1.4.40 Prefinal:

     FILE SUMMARY (number of files according to file extension)
     ------------